Leigh High School: Symphonic band

 Symphonic band is a performance-based ensemble for students who have prior experience on their instrument and the ability to read music.
 The ensemble consists of wind instruments and percussion.

 Wind Ensemble

 Wind Ensemble is an audition-only ensemble conducted by Alexander Christensen that performs frequently and includes travel to festivals nationwide.
 On odd years the group strives to perform out of the country, and performed in Europe in 2011.
 On even years they take smaller trips, such as to San Francisco, to perform.

 In March 2019, Wind Ensemble traveled to New York and performed in Carnegie Hall.
 Their performance was ranked Gold (the highest ranking a band can get).

 In March 2023, Wind Ensemble traveled to Chicago and performed at Symphony Center.
 Their performance was ranked Gold (the highest ranking a band can get).

-Winter Percussion

-Leigh High School Winter Percussion was formed in 2005 and started performing in the California Colorguard Circuit (CCGC) percussion competitions.
-The ensemble was temporarily disbanded in 2008 midway through the season by the administration for unknown reasons, but members continued to perform in conjunction with students from nearby Branham High School in 2009 with a combined winter percussion ensemble.
-In 2010, the Leigh Winter Percussion ensemble was re-formed, performing in Percussion Scholastic A class competition.

-In 2013, under the direction of new Caption Head Daniel Recoder, the ensemble started competing in the Percussion Scholastic Open class.
-In 2014, the ensemble began competing in the Northern California Percussion Alliance (NCPA) circuit and took their first trip to Winter Guard International (WGI) Percussion World Championships in Dayton, Ohio, performing in the Percussion Scholastic Open.
-In 2016, the ensemble returned to Dayton, OH for the WGI Percussion World Championships where they finished 14th in Percussion Scholastic World class.
-In 2018, the ensemble returned once more to Dayton, OH for the WGI Percussion World Championships where they finished, this time in 11th place out of 125 groups.